 (1) All prices are fixed prices plus statutory VAT.
 Unless otherwise agreed, our deliveries are ex works, excluding packaging, transport insurance, freight and installation.
 They are based on the wage and material costs and manufacturers costs and sales tax charges applicable at conclusion of the contract.
 If after the conclusion of the contract there should be changes in the calculation basis due to higher wage and material costs or manufacturing costs, sales tax charges, or due to other circumstances, in particular calculation changes for technical reasons, we shall be entitled to a price change in appropriate ratio to the changes occurring in the calculation basis.
 Alternatively, we are entitled to withdraw from the contract.
 This also applies to blank or call-off orders, unless expressly agreed otherwise in the contract.

-(2) The prices offered are binding and are payable net within 30 days after receipt of the delivery or provision of services.
-We grant 2% discount for complete payments effected within 10 calendar days.
+(2) The prices offered are binding and are payable net within 14 days after receipt of the delivery or provision of services.

 (3) In case of default, the Customer must pay interest on the debt at the rate of 8% above the base rate.
 We reserve the right to claim and provide evidence for higher amount of damage caused by the delay.

 (4) In the event of payment arrears and justified doubts as to the solvency or creditworthiness of the Customer we are entitled – without prejudice to our other rights – to demand securities or advance payments for outstanding deliveries, to send the goods by cash on delivery even if other payment terms have been agreed and to make all claims arising from the business relationship due immediately.
 Only undisputed or legally established claims entitle the Customer to offsetting or retention.
 The Customer may exercise a right of retention only if its counter-claim is based on the same contractual relationship.